antonlevashov/capstone_project/capstone_proposal_template_2.md

 27/09/2017

 ## Proposal
+I'll use the following chalenge for the capstone project : Cdiscount’s Image Classification Challenge on Kaggle (https://www.kaggle.com/c/cdiscount-image-classification-challenge).
+Here is the brief description:
+In this challenge you will be building a model that automatically classifies the products based on their images.
+As a quick tour of Cdiscount.com's website can confirm, one product can have one or several images.
+The data set Cdiscount.com is making available is unique and characterized by superlative numbers in several ways:

+- Almost 9 million products: half of the current catalogue
+- More than 15 million images at 180x180 resolution
+- More than 5000 categories: yes this is quite an extreme multi-class classification!

-In this project I'll use Convolutional Neural Networks to find brand logos in photographs uploaded to different social media websites, I'll start with Instagram.
+In this project I'll use Convolutional Neural Networks to classifie images uploaded to Cdiscount website.
 CNNs are the best available method for image classification/treatement in both performance and "simplicity" (we can use them in production enviroment).
-Training neural networks needs a large number of training examples, and our dataset contains rather few training examples, so I'll use Data Augmentation to increase the  size of our training/validation/testing sets by taking each training image and creating multiple random transformations around the bounding box of the logo using ImageDataGenerator from Keras.
-I'll also "synthesize" some aditional images by clipping logos on images from other sources.
+Training neural networks needs a large number of training examples (in this competition we given 7000000 iamges for test and 1700000 training sets), I'll also try to use Data Augmentation to increase the  size of our training/validation/testing sets by taking each training image and creating multiple random transformations around the bounding box of the object using ImageDataGenerator from Keras.

-I'll also use image segmentation to generate region proposals where the logo might reside, which we can classify separately before assigning to each image the label of the region whose predicted classification has the highest confidence.
+I'll also use image segmentation to generate region proposals where the object might reside, which we can classify separately before assigning to each image the label of the region whose predicted classification has the highest confidence.
 Both of these methods result in dramatic improvements in classification accuracy.

 Also to reduce traning time I'll use Transfer Learning, as it's an important concept for Deep Learning.
 In transfer Learning we retrain the already trained models by giving the input as own dataset.
 We can reduce the size of data required for training and also the training time.
 The training utilizes the weights from the already trained model (bottleneck features) and starts learning new weights in the last fully conected layers.
 I'll try and comapre a few models:  Xception, ResNet-50, InceptionV4 and other model I come a crosse.